ekms28/oci-test/README.md

 ## Step 4: Migrate the Workloads

 ### Database Migration:
-- Export the database from the current server.
+- Export the database from the current server to on Object Storage in OCI (If the dump file is very large, it will be necessary to compress and divide it into parts for better performance during upload).
 - Import the database into the Autonomous Database or MySQL/PostgreSQL Database Service or Instance with database services.

 ### Application Migration: